 Your doctor may also order other tests to determine the cause and severity of your heart failure.
 These include:

-Blood tests.
+- Blood tests.
 Blood tests are used to evaluate kidney and thyroid function as well as to check cholesterol levels and the presence of anemia.
-Anemia is a blood condition that occurs when there is not enough hemoglobin (the substance in red blood cells that enables the blood to transport oxygen through the body) in a person's blood.
+Anemia is a blood condition that happens when there is not enough hemoglobin (the substance in red blood cells that enables the blood to transport oxygen through the body) in your blood.

-B-type Natriuretic Peptide (BNP) blood test.
-BNP is a substance secreted from the heart in response to changes in blood pressure that occur when heart failure develops or worsens.
+- B-type natriuretic peptide (BNP) blood test.
+BNP is a substance secreted from the heart in response to changes in blood pressure that happen when heart failure develops or worsens.
 BNP blood levels increase when heart failure symptoms worsen, and decrease when the heart failure condition is stable.
-The BNP level in a person with heart failure -- even someone whose condition is stable -- is higher than in a person with normal heart function.
+The BNP level in a person with heart failure -- even someone whose condition is stable -- may be higher than in a person with normal heart function.
 BNP levels do not necessarily correlate with the severity of heart failure.

-The Ejection Fraction (EF) is used to measure how well your heart pumps with each beat to determine if systolic dysfunction or heart failure with preserved left ventricular function is present.
-Your doctor can discuss which condition is present in your heart.
+- Ejection fraction (EF) is used to measure how well your heart pumps with each beat to determine if systolic dysfunction or heart failure with preserved left ventricular function is present.
+Your doctor can discuss which condition you have.

 Other tests may be ordered, depending on your condition.

 Is There a Treatment for Heart Failure?

 There are more treatment options available for heart failure than ever before.
 Tight control over your medications and lifestyle, coupled with careful monitoring, are the first steps.
 As the condition progresses, doctors specializing in the treatment of heart failure can offer more advanced treatment options.

 The goals of treating heart failure are to try to keep it from getting worse (lowering the risk of death and the need for hospitalization), to ease symptoms, and to improve quality of life.

 Some common types of medicines used to treat it are: